Skip to content ↓

 Pupil premium funding allocation this academic year £67,275

-Recovery premium funding allocation this academic year £17,940
+Recovery premium funding allocated this academic year £17,940

 Pupil premium funding carried forward from previous years £0